 3. Systems for correspondence

 If your manager trusts you explicitly, there is no need for them to see the correspondence, but I think it is worth keeping a record (just in case).
 I have a file set up on my email system entitled ‘Executive correspondence’.
 I drop all of the emails I’ve dealt with into the folder with my response.
 This clears my manager’s inbox and leaves only the emails they have to deal with directly.
 Once a year, I archive the file so that it doesn’t clog up my emails.
 If your manager would like to see what is taking place, there are many different options that you can use to keep them in the loop.
 Some assistants like to use Outlook’s flag system to draw their manager’s attention to emails that have been dealt with.
-Other assistants prefer to cc their manager into everything.
-The choice is yours and one that should be signed off by your boss.
+Other assistants prefer to cc their manager on everything.
+The choice is yours and one that your boss should sign off.

 4. Sign off correspondence with your name

 Except for sales correspondence!
-I think that it is essential for assistants to sign off correspondence on behalf of their boss with their name.
+Assistants need to sign off correspondence on behalf of their boss with their name.
 It shows that our managers respect and trust us, that we are in control of their schedule and that we are real gatekeepers.
 If you hide behind your manager’s name, why would your colleagues come to you first before going to your boss?
 It is critical colleagues and clients know to come to you first.